Application-specific quantum computing since 2011

-Our co-founder and CEO Prof. Dr. Enrique (Kike) Solano has a long track record in the quantum computing space.
-Since more than a decade, with his first pioneering publications having been published in 2011, he and his global collaborators have been developing the scientific foundation behind our key technology concepts – modular, multiplatform, co-designed quantum computers.
+Our co-founder and Chief Scientist Prof. Dr. Enrique (Kike) Solano has a long track record in the quantum computing space.
+Since more than a decade, with his first pioneering publications having been published in 2011, he and his global collaborators have been developing the scientific foundation behind our key technology concepts.

 Selected historic publications